Cardiovascular Technologist Schools: FAQs and Answers

 What Are the Cardiovascular Technology Job Prospects?

 As with many health care careers, the demand for qualified personnel is expected to be high.
-It is estimated that cardiovascular technology job availability will grow by 17 percent from 2016 to 2026.** More technologists will be needed since technology continues to change the field and many experienced staff are reaching retirement age.
+The Occupational Outlook Handbook estimates that cardiovascular technology job availability will grow by 19 percent from 2018 to 2028.
+More technologists will be needed since technology continues to change the field and many experienced staff are reaching retirement age.
 Our aging population will also require increased health care.
 However, to stand out in the job market, technologists with multiple credentials (i.e., those who are certified to perform a wide variety of tasks) are expected to benefit most.

 What Prerequisites Are Required Before Going to College to Become a Cardiovascular Technologist?